-- 1. Certification Account: You must be certified by the NCAA Eligibility Center to compete at an NCAA Division I or II school.
-Before you can make official visits or sign a Division I or Division II National Letter of Intent, you must have a complete Certification Account (including payment or fee waiver). - 2.
-Profile Page: If you plan to compete at a Division III school or currently are not sure in which division you want to compete, create a Profile Page.
+- 1. Profile Page: If you plan to compete at a Division III school or currently are not sure in which division you want to compete, create a Profile Page.
 If at any time you wish to pursue a Division I or II path, you'll be able to transition to a Certification Account.
-(You cannot move from a Certification Account to a Profile Page.)
+(You cannot move from a Certification Account to a Profile Page.) - ?
+Help